 Charles Darwin says “It’s not the strongest of species that survive, nor the most intelligent, but the one that is responsive to change.”

 Ain’t that the truth!
-Thing is though, that it is not only generally true to life, but very definitely true of business and in particular small businesses.
+The thing is though, that it is not only generally true to life but very definitely true of business and in particular small businesses.

 I know that when I started my business, I had a very clear idea of what was supposed to happen.
 I had a very clear idea of what I wanted to do and how it was going to get done and I had a very clear idea about who my clients would be.

 Then I hit reality!
 You see just because I know what a small business needs, doesn’t mean that the guy who owns that small business will agree with me!
-Doesn’t mean that the guy who owns that small business even understands what the true value of what I do that helps his business.
-Doesn’t mean that the guy who owns that small business, even though he may understand the value of what I do, has the money to put that value to good use.
+That doesn’t mean that the guy who owns that small business even understands the true value of what I do that helps his business.
+That doesn’t mean that the guy who owns that small business, even though he may understand the value of what I do, has the money to put that value to good use.

 So I looked in similar but different directions and so my workshop A Basic Practical Guide to Starting a Business was born.
 From there my vision and dreams have expanded and now I have a whole bunch of facilitators – all small business owners, like myself, teaching small business owners what they need to learn.
 Each one of the facilitators are people who are passionate about what it is that they do and each one is an expert in their own fields.
 What makes their training unique is the fact that they are entrepreneurs who teach others and share their knowledge.
 They share the experiences of what they did, how to avoid what they would have liked to avoid and how to ‘rake it in’ where possible.
 They are not the big corporate giants trying to teach entrepreneurs something that they have no clue how to do – run a small business.